f-wichert/ansible-manjaro-desktop/README.md

 ## Credits
 Credit where credit is due, this is heavily inspired by other [repos](https://github.com/jothi-prasath/archlinux-playbook?tab=readme-ov-file).
 I created this to have a personalized setup experience and to learn something.
-Also because earlier the day of starting this I bombed my system.
+Also because earlier the day of starting this repo I bombed my system.
+Again.
+[This](https://github.com/j-milkovits/.dotfiles/tree/main) is were I took inspiration for most of my dotfiles to configure polybar.
+Works like a charm and looks good.